 The other day, as I was tidying up my office, I discovered the original list I made to consider the pros and cons of living abroad!
-It was a list I wrote back in 2013 while I was trying to compare the pros and cons of living in Australia vs the UK.
+It was a list I wrote back in 2013 while I was trying to compare the pros and cons of living in Australia vs the UK (in between binge watching episodes of Wanted Down Under!).
 It was so funny looking back on this time when I felt so conflicted about whether I wanted to move to Australia – would such a big, expensive move across the world really make our lives better?

 I know that I’m not alone in trying to figure out why to move to Australia in this way as I get plenty of emails from people asking me what is it like to live in Australia?

 Now that I’ve been living here for a number of years, I feel like I’m in a good position to put together a comprehensive list of the pros and cons of moving to Australia.

 Let’s start with the cons of living in Australia